 The film was about a deranged split personality, and if the public and press found it distasteful, the careers of actor Anthony Perkins and of Hitchcock himself would suffer a severe setback.

-A lovely embezzler makes a fateful stop at the rundown Bates Motel, and from that point on the movie is basically structured around three shocks; The murder of the heroine (Janet Leigh) in the shower; the murder of the private detective (Martin Balsam); and the discovery of the mummified body in the cellar which holds the clue to the identity of the murderer.
+From that point on the movie is basically structured around three shocks; The murder of the heroine (Leigh) in the shower; the murder of the private detective Milton Arbogast (Martin Balsam) who has gone to look for her; and the discovery of the mummified body in the cellar which holds the clue to the identity of the murderer.
 The biggest shock is the first, coming completely out of the blue.

 From that point onwards, the movie becomes less horrific but more tense, because the horror has been transferred to the minds of the audience.